 3) Is it important to consume lactose-containing foods?

 Milk and milk products, which contain varying levels of lactose, are significant sources of many nutrients, including calcium and vitamin D. These nutrients are important for general health, and especially if you’ve been living with undiagnosed celiac disease because you’re at increased risk of developing osteoporosis2.
-Find out if you’re getting enough calcium-rich foods by completing the calcium calculator.
+To find out if you’re getting enough calcium, try the Calcium Calculator™ online tool or download the print resource

 4) My gut isn’t fully healed from the gluten damage yet.
 Should I avoid lactose completely?

 Even if your gut hasn’t fully healed, some dairy foods are very low in lactose.
 Click here for more tips about how to manage lactose intolerance.

 5) I want to start introducing lactose-containing foods.
 How should I start?

 If you’ve been avoiding all dairy products, start slowly by choosing small amounts and eating it with other foods.
 You can then gradually increase your intake by following the guidelines found here.